Gilleece/CodeInstitute-Milestone-Project-1/README.md

 ## Testing <a name="testing"></a>

 Testing was carried out both manually and automatically.

+### Manual Testing: <a name="manual"></a>

 While building the site I had a preview open in my browser that I would check after most changes to ensure that the results were as intended.
 I made use of developer tools within the browser constantly to check across a number of things, in particular the responsiveness of the site.

+My manual testing process was as follows.

+#### For each page I performed the following checks:
+    * Desktop
+        - Make sure content loads properly, and timely
+        - No errors
+        - Make sure buttons work correctly
+        - Make sure social links work correctly
+    * Mobile
+        - Repeat above tests
+        - Try common gestures like pinch to zoom, rotating orientation
+        - Test the toggle menu

+    All tests were performed across multiple browsers and OS.

+#### For index.html I performed the following additional checks:
+        - Make sure call to action works
+        - Check animations of cards and their buttons

+#### For models.html I performed the following additional checks:
+        - Make sure gallery images load correctly
+        - Check animations of the cards
+        - Make sure the correct navbar button is displaying as active

+#### For copywriting.html I performed the following additional checks:
+        - Make sure cards and main image load correctly
+        - Make sure the correct navbar button is displaying as active

+#### For production.html I performed the following additional checks:
+        - Make sure cards and main image load correctly
+        - Make sure the correct navbar button is displaying as active
+        - Make sure the embedded youtube video is loading and formatted correctly

+#### For contact.html I performed the following additional checks:
+        - Make sure the form is loading and formatted correctly
+        - Make sure the correct navbar button is displaying as active

 As an example of how I fixed an issue, I would sometimes find that text would not stay within a card, or would be misaligned.
 I would then use developer tools to check on that specific element's padding, margin etc and what other parts of the site were affecting it.
 Through developer